jmoo512/scraping/README.md

 ## Card Map

 This app is designed to map card IDs from one Magic: The Gathering site to the next.
 Most sites have their own card IDs, and this app attempts to use data from [mtgjson](http://www.mtgjson.com) and [scryfall](http://www.scryfall.com) to map them based on their universal collector number for each set.
+Work in progress for a much larger project TBA.

 ## Price Scrape